-The complainant alleges that MSDE did not follow proper procedures while investigating complaint 24-014.
+The complainant alleges that MSDE did not follow proper procedures while investigating complaint 24-151, and that MSDE did not ensure that the student was provided with toileting and hand washing services required in the student's IEP.

 34 CFR § 300.152 requires that the state education agency (SEA) carry out an independent investigation, give the complainant the opportunity to submit additional information about the allegations in the complaint, provide the public agency an opportunity to respond, review all relevant information and make an independent determination as to whether the public agency is violating a requirement of Part B of the IDEA, and issue a written decision that addresses each allegation in the complaint and contains findings of fact and conclusions as well as the reasons for the SEA's final decision.